Sanya Malhotra: Streaming films and critical acclaim (2020–present)

 The drama Mrs., a Hindi remake of the Malayalam film The Great Indian Kitchen, starring Malhotra as a newlywed dealing with regressive patriarchal traditions, premiered at the 2024 Indian Film Festival of Melbourne, and released on ZEE5 in 2025.
 Malhotra earned unanimous acclaim for her performance with Sukanya Verma commending her for matching up to Nimisha Sajayan's performance in the original.
 In 2025, Malhotra starred in Shashank Khaitan's Sunny Sanskari Ki Tulsi Kumari, a romantic comedy starring Varun Dhawan and Janhvi Kapoor.
-WION's Shomini Sen felt that both Malhotra and her co-star Rohit Saraf were not given adequate scope to perform in their roles, but Hindustan Times Rishabh Suri commended her for salvaging a character that had been limited by poor writing.
+WION's Shomini Sen felt that both Malhotra and her co-star Rohit Saraf were not given adequate scope to perform in their roles, but Hindustan Times Rishabh Suri commended the actress for salvaging a character that had been limited by poor writing.
 It failed commercially.

+Malhotra's film Bandar, was her first release in 2026.
+It had its premier at the Toronto International Film Festival in 2025.
+She played sister to an actor accused of rape (played by Bobby Deol).
+Sana Farzeen of India Today felt she "makes the most of what's written for her."
+She then reunited with Rajkummar Rao for the comedy film Toaster (2026), which was released onto Netflix.
+It tells the story of a man who embarks on a frantic search to recover a toaster he had gifted at a wedding.
+In a scathing review for The Indian Express, Shubhra Gupta remarked that even the performances of the lead pair "cannot rescue this dull constructed slop".